- Bachelor's Degree Completion

 Weston, MA 02493

-Soon after submitting your deposit, you’ll receive all the details regarding the mandatory Regis College Orientation and Registration program which is designed to welcome our new First-Year and transfer students and their families to the College.
+Soon after submitting your deposit, you’ll receive all the details regarding the mandatory Regis Orientation and Registration program which is designed to welcome our new First-Year and transfer students and their families to the university.
 The goal of the Orientation Program is to prepare the new Regis student for both academic and personal success.
 At Orientation, students will meet with an academic advisor and register for classes, meet other first-year and transfer students, learn about financial aid, community life, and academic information, as well as get an overview of campus policies and expectations both in and out of the classroom.
-Up to two parents/guardians per student are encouraged to attend a special Parent Orientation on Monday, July 28, a unique opportunity to ask questions and become familiar with the campus and our services.
-For more information about the Orientation Program, please contact the Office of Student Affairs at 781-768-7050.
-Students must register for Orientation online.
+Up to two parents/guardians per student are encouraged to attend a special Parent Orientation on Monday, July 17, a unique opportunity to ask questions and become familiar with the campus and our services.
+For more information about the Orientation Program, please contact James Guaragna, Director of Orientation and Communication Management, at 781-768-7102.
+To register for Orientation, please click here.

 Course Registration, Advising & Orientation - Transfer Students

-You will be receiving an information packet in the mail, including a checklist of forms that will need to be completed before beginning your first semester at Regis College.
-In addition, you will need to schedule an individualized orientation with the Office of Student Affairs.
-Students are encouraged to schedule their course Registration day for the same day as their individualized orientation!
-This can be done by contacting Debra Cohen, Director of Academic Advising at 781-768-7833 or via email firstname.lastname@example.org.
+You will be receiving an information packet in the mail, including a checklist of forms that will need to be completed before beginning your first semester at Regis.
+In addition, you will need to sign up for orientation at the link below.
+Any transfer student who has a specific question about registering for classes or attending orientation should contact Laura Hidden, Director of Academic Advising at 781-768-7542 or via email at firstname.lastname@example.org.

 Course Registration, Advising & Orientation - International Students

-The Regis College Orientation Program is designed to welcome new students to the College.
+The Regis Orientation Program is designed to welcome new students to the university.
 The goal of the Orientation Program is to prepare the new Regis students for both academic and personal success.

 Health Insurance Information

 Massachusetts law requires all undergraduate students taking 9 credits or more to either demonstrate proof of comparable health insurance coverage or purchase a Qualifying Student Health Insurance Plan through their institution of higher education.
-In order to ensure that all Regis College students are properly insured to meet the state law, all students are initially charged on their student account for the cost of the plan.
+In order to ensure that all Regis students are properly insured to meet the state law, all students are initially charged on their student account for the cost of the plan.
 It is then your choice whether to enroll in this insurance plan or waive the insurance and remain on your family or individual plan.
 If you waive the insurance plan by demonstrating proof of comparable insurance through our on-line system, the charge will be removed from your student account.
-For more information about the plan offered by the College and how to waive or enroll, please visit Health Services.
+For more information about the plan offered by the university and how to waive or enroll, please contact The Center for Student Services at 781-768-7270.

 Tuition Costs and Financial Aid